Podcast: Download

 If you have any concerns about these issues, please see a doctor.
 Although my blog contains information about recovering memory after a stroke, it’s far better for you to avoid having such medical issues in the first place.

-And that’s not to mention a whole host of problems only a trained medical professional can help you sort out.
+And that’s not to mention an entire range of problems only a trained medical professional can help you sort out.

 But if you’ve been told by a doctor that you need to look up some examples of cognitive training to give your brain a boost, then cool.
 Let’s carry on.